 - With the heavy-duty power cord provided, connect the generator to the power inlet box on the outside.

-Make sure you hear a click as the power cord locks with the power inlet plug holes.
+Ensure you hear a click as the power cord locks with the power inlet plug holes.
 Most cords will come with prongs that have extensions.
-These extensions are like keys that you twist and lock the cord in place to ensure a tight connection.
+These extensions are like keys that you twist and lock the cord to ensure a tight connection.

 After confirming that all connections have been properly made, turn the generator on.
 Flip the circuits to generator mode one at a time, observing the wattage changes.
 If the generator is powering all your critical circuits, congratulations, you just powered your house with a portable generator through a transfer switch!

-If you are in no need of the generator yet, turn it off and come back to the electrical panel to take the switches back to the utility line.
-Ensure that you don’t plug out any cords while the generator is on.
+If you do not need the generator yet, turn it off and return to the electrical panel to take the switches back to the utility line.
+Ensure you don’t plug out any cords while the generator is on.

 You can get a visual presentation of how to power a house with a portable generator using a transfer switch in this video:

 It is a less expensive option than the transfer switch, which is why many people choose it.
-However, it’s illegal to use in some states, so check before you choose a safe way of running your house using a portable generator.
+However, it’s illegal to use in some states, so check before choosing a safe way to run your house using a portable generator.